 - It’s easy to back up and restore data.
 Catastrophic data loss that devastates a business can happen at any time due to natural disasters, power surges or hardware failure.
 When an organization stores or backs up critical data, files and applications in the cloud, this information remains safe and accessible.

 - It’s cost-efficient.
 While buying and maintaining hardware and networking equipment requires time, expertise and money, a cloud computing provider stores data for you without all the downsides.
 Additionally, setting up business operations in the cloud requires a smaller initial investment than creating an in-house infrastructure and a dedicated IT team.
-A cloud setup allows you to be more flexible with your budget and pay for only what you’re using.
+A cloud setup allows you to be more flexible with your budget and pay for only what you use.
 Prices for business-oriented cloud services are still a monthly or annual expense, but it’s a manageable and predictable expense.

 What are the drawbacks of cloud computing?